Research

 Applications

-- Medical signal and image processing
+- Biomedical signal and image

-- Image reconstruction (MRI, pMRI, MRSI)
+(MRI, pMRI, MRSI)

-- Tumor relapse prediction (MRSI, MRI)
+- Tumor relapse prediction (MRSI, MRI,

 - Brain activity analysis (fMRI,